CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ### Enforcing email verification

 For every new user, we made use of Firebase's email verification to ensure every user verifies their account.
 If the user's email account is left unverified, he/she would not be able to use the matching service of PeerPrep.
-This is to prevent potential bots from performing DOS attacks on our web application and causing uneccessary performance issues.
+This is to prevent potential bots from performing DOS attacks on our web application and causing unnecessary performance issues.

 ## Socket.IO for matching-service